LyonsXII/Portfolio/README.md

 ### 📊 ML Author Analysis Dashboard
 A machine learning dashboard analyzing authors' writing styles using machine learning.
 - Live charts and metrics
-- Compare multiple authors or provide a text snippet of your own and see which author comes closest.
+- Compare multiple authors or provide a text snippet of your own and see which author comes closest
 - Built using a fine-tuning of BERT

 <table>